 });

-In code-first schema management, you define your schema as Typescript objects, and then use the Drizzle Kit CLI to generate a migration that you can run against your database to update your database schema accordingly.
+In code-first schema management, you define your schema as Typescript objects, and then use the Drizzle Kit CLI to generate migrations.

 import { sql } from "drizzle-orm";